quattromani/childrenssafetyimmobilizer/index.md

 ## REDUCED RADIATION EXPOSURE

-The opportunity to reduce radiation exposure is a critical issue within pediatric radiology and is an exceptional benefit provided by the **Children’s Gentle Immobilizer** as it limits exposure by decreasing repeats as well as lessening the area of the body exposed.
+The opportunity to reduce radiation exposure is a critical issue within pediatric radiology and is an exceptional benefit provided by the **Children’s Safety Immobilizer** as it limits exposure by decreasing repeats as well as lessening the area of the body exposed.
 The Image Gently Alliance (associated with the Society for Pediatric Radiology) intends to raise awareness about methods to reduce radiation dose during pediatric imaging procedures.

 The Alliance states: